flutter/website/widgets.md

 nav_title: Widgets
 permalink: /widgets/
 ---
-This page describes the widgets available in Sky.
+This page describes the widgets available in Flutter.
 These widgets are general-purpose and don't offer an opinion about the visual style of your app.

 Container